-as possible, especially if you want to attend near Christmas or on a weekend.
+Although there are concerts and other events here year-round, the biggest draw is the Radio City Christmas Spectacular: more than a million visitors every year come to see the iconic Rockettes.
+Make reservations as early as possible, especially if you want to attend near Christmas or on a weekend.
 Certain dates and times tend to sell out, but you can usually find tickets for all shows until mid-October.
-Tickets cost a hefty $45–$299 per person for the 90-minute show, although there are often promotions and deals available, especially for nonpeak times.
+Tickets start at $46 per person for the 90-minute show, although there are often promotions and deals available, especially for nonpeak times.